iharshraj1123/Structure-analyser/README.md

 - You cant make nodes randomly between an already defined/drawn member.
 Make nodes beforehand wherever its needed.

 ## Note
-- Saving feature won't work without a HTTP server ie apache or node.js.
+- Saving feature won't work without a HTTP server i.e., apache or node.js.
 (It will work in the electron version).
 - The main file is index.html, open it in any modern browser.
 - html file in dist is portable version (but its not always updated).
 The whole app is compiled into the structure analyser.html in dist.